lexicond/gov_tech_aggregator/README.md

 We would like you to use this task to showcase your technical skillset spike.
 We will deliberately hiring a range of technical capbilities within the team beyond a base level of comfort with coding and AI.
 For those who are more comfortable with production grade software, we would encourage you to build off this codebase into a working prototype.
+For those who are not as comfortable, please feel free to use other AI methods to solve this problem.
+Please note that this will not score as highly on the technical score.

+## Scoring
+We will be assessing over 3 criteria:
+- Impact of analysis
+- Technical capability shown
+- Communication

 ## Challenge Structure
 This interview will take place over 4 hours.